Dkendal/blog/content/posts/change-kitty-shell-color-scheme.md

 +++
-title = "Change Kitty shell color-scheme" author = ["Dylan Kendal"] date = 2021-01-20T23:05:00-05:00
+title = "Change Kitty terminal color-scheme" author = ["Dylan Kendal"] date = 2021-01-20T23:05:00-05:00
-lastmod = 2021-01-21T00:39:52-05:00
+lastmod = 2021-01-23T11:16:19-05:00
 tags = ["fzf", "kitty", "fish"] draft = false weight = 2001
 +++

-One of the more [persistant complaints](https://github.com/kovidgoyal/kitty/issues?q=is%3Aissue+reload+config) about the Kitty shell is the inability to reload configuration.
+One of the more [persistant complaints](https://github.com/kovidgoyal/kitty/issues?q=is%3Aissue+reload+config) about the Kitty terminal emulator is the inability to reload configuration.
 While you can't change every option at runtime, you can change most display properties on fly if you enable [remote control](https://sw.kovidgoyal.net/kitty/remote-control.html?highlight=remote%20control) first.
 After this small tweak you can